P4nd4233/personal--blogg/tp_link-1.md

 ### 1) The main Wireless Router

-If you router is old and outdated model, you should consider updating it.
+If your router is old and outdated model, you should consider updating it.
 This is the gateway between the Internal/External Network (the other name for router is Gateway).
 One - it can malfunction and cut you from the Internet, or give you false sense of security.
 You should think about it as your front door, you don't want it to be flimsy and all rusted, since everyone can get inside and steal the things in your office, this is the same thing.
 Think about it, nowadays not everyone works with paper documents, and if he/she does, from where these documents come from?
 Yes somebody types them inside Microsoft Word, or gets a PDF and prints them out.
 So if someone gets a hold of the contents of your computer, he/she will get these documents you work with too ...

 Here i can type all day why you should keep everything up to date, and patch and patch and check,and use reliable equipment, BUT i think it will have more effect if i demonstrate it in my lab, so you can see yourself.